assemblerflow/flowcraft/docs/getting_started/overview.rst

 :::::::::::::::::::::::

-Assemblerflow is a python engine that automatically builds nextflow pipelines by assembling pre-made ready-to-use components.
+Assemblerflow is a python engine that automatically builds nextflow pipelines by assembling pre-made ready-to-use :ref:`components <components>`.
 These components are modular pieces of software or scripts, such as ``fastqc``, ``trimmomatic``, ``spades``, etc, that are written for nextflow and have a set of attributes, such as input and output types, parameters, directives, etc. This modular nature